polarsquad/docker-basics-workshop/www/content/05-building-your-first-app.md

 There's also [a pre-made image for Python](https://hub.docker.com/_/python), which includes Python and some Python related tools like PIP pre-installed.

-Here's a Dockerfile that's based on Alpine:
+Here's a Dockerfile that's based on Alpine.

 ```Dockerfile
 FROM alpine